Mrcharlezzz/Gwent-Total-War/README.md

 ### Creating Custom Cards
 - Users can compile any card they wish to create by following the specifications outlined in the compiler files.
-- Detailed instructions on how to use the compiler and examples of card definitions will be provided in "create your own cards" file.
+- Detailed instructions on how to use the compiler and examples of card definitions are provided in the [card creation guide](card_creation_guide.pdf).

 ## License
 This project is licensed under the GNU General Public License.
 See the LICENSE file for more information.

 ## Contact Information
 For questions, feedback, or support, please reach out to Carlos Alfonso at carlosmanuelAB48@gmail.com